 (See also Introduction to Eating Disorders Introduction to Eating Disorders Eating disorders involve a persistent disturbance of eating or of behavior related to eating that Alters consumption or absorption of food Significantly impairs physical health and/or psychosocial... read more .)

-Bulimia nervosa affects about 1.6% of adolescent and young women and 0.5% of men of comparable age.
+The lifetime prevalence of bulimia nervosa is about 0.5% of women and 0.1% of men ( 1 General reference Bulimia nervosa is characterized by recurrent episodes of binge eating followed by some form of inappropriate compensatory behavior such as purging (self-induced vomiting, laxative or diuretic... read more ).
 Those affected are persistently and overly concerned about body shape and weight.
 Unlike patients with anorexia nervosa Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more , those with bulimia nervosa are of normal or above-normal weight.

 Pathophysiology of Bulimia Nervosa